-General Uses: Residential developments of varying densities (with development of affordable multifamily residential units to be classified in the Zoning Ordinance as a permitted use), mobile home parks, community commercial, tourist commercial, cottage industries, light industrial, public facilities, public services, public assemblies, utility installations."
+General Uses: Residential developments of varying densities (with development of affordable multi-family residential units to be classified in the Zoning Ordinance as a permitted use), mobile home parks, community commercial, tourist commercial, cottage industries, light industrial, public facilities, public services, public assemblies, utility installations."

 The applicant requests the approval of a subdivision of the subject parcel into two parcels.
-The General Plan Land Use Designation of Rural Community (RC) supports this subdivision by allowing for an increase in dwelling density on near the community core of small unincorporated town, such as Boonville.
-Furthermore, the Rural Community designation promotes higher densities near community cores where utilities and public services are readily available, the subject parcel being well located in this regard.
+The General Plan Land Use Designation of Rural Community (RC) supports this subdivision by allowing for an increase in dwelling density near the community core of small unincorporated town, such as Boonville.

-In addition to its consistency with the General Plan Land Use Designation of Rural Community, the proposed subdivision is also consistent with the following Anderson Valley Goal that are established in the County of Mendocino General Plan.
+In addition to its consistency with the General Plan Land Use Designation of Rural Community, the proposed subdivision is also consistent with the following Anderson Valley Goal that is established in the County of Mendocino General Plan.